datacarpentry/stata-economics/_episodes/03-transform-data.md

 ![Review command history]({{ "/img/command-history.png" | relative_url }})

+Commands that errored are red in the command history.
+Select the ones that we want to keep and send them to a .do file.

 ![Select commands to save as a .do file]({{ "/img/send-to-editor.png" | relative_url }})

 ```